Sandy Koufax

 May 27 2010 | Honored at the White House reception for Jewish American Heritage Month, where President Barack Obama specifically acknowledged Koufax, drawing the loudest cheer in the room. |

-This contents of the box above is based on material from the Wikipedia article Sandy Koufax, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Statue of Sandy Koufax & Sandy Koufax, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.